Skip to content

 If the creditor has issued an arrears notice, or a default notice, on a hire-purchase or conditional-sale agreement, then you can apply to the county court for a time order.
 The court can look at changing the terms of the whole agreement, not just the arrears, even if the creditor has not asked for repayment of the whole loan.

 To apply for a time order, you need a claim form called an N440, which you have to fill in with supporting information called the ‘particulars of claim’.
-You also need a full budget and details of your circumstances.
-See Your budget to work out what payments you can afford to make.
+You also need a detailed budget and details of your circumstances.
+Use My Budget to work out what payments you can afford to make.
 The form should be taken to your local county court.

 Your creditor can put in a defence to the court, objecting to your time order application.
 There will be a hearing and the District Judge will decide whether to make a time order in your case.